reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 - Unmodified autoexec.bin works on many single-core camera models (and, with major limitations, on dual-core models)
 - ML modules and Lua scripts (within the limitations of the emulation)
-- DryOS timer (heartbeat) and task switching (all supported models)
+- DryOS/VxWorks timer (heartbeat) and task switching (all supported models)
 - UART emulation (DryOS shell aka Dry-shell or DrySh on DIGIC 4 and 5 models)
 - Deterministic execution with the ``-icount`` option (SD models only)
 - Cache hacks are emulated to some extent (but "uninstalling" them does not work)